Home

 When shopping for just the right glove or tab for you, pick out a couple that appeal to you and test-drive them.
 See what feels best and shoots best for you.
 We also suggest you pick up another one as a spare and that you break them both in by shooting them for a couple of weeks.
 There's nothing worse than having your glove or tab all broken in and then losing it when you don't have a back up.
 It always seems to happen at the worst time like during a big hunt or just before an important shoot.
 Having a "ready to shoot spare" is a wise strategy.

 When it comes to shooting gloves there are plenty of choices.
-You'll see; full palm "Damascus" types, "open end" and "closed end", "nylon tipped", "Cordovan tipped" and specialty types like the "Skookum Mega-Tuff".
+You’ll see; full palm Damascus, “open end” and “closed end”, nylon tipped, Cordovan tipped and specialty types like the Mesh glove.
 The choices are many!

 Most beginners start with the standard "open-end" or "closed-end" gloves, like the ones from the Wyandotte Leather Company.
 They're straightforward, simple affairs, single leather thickness with adjustable wrist straps.
 They work.
 They protect your fingers like they're supposed to, and they're affordable.

-Full palm gloves, most often called a "Damascus" glove come in quite a few popular configurations.
+Full palm gloves, most often called a “Damascus” glove come in quite a few popular configurations.
 The official Damascus glove is one of our top sellers.
-It's form fitting, comfortable, and allows a good feel of the string.
-The Berlin Glove Company has it's own version of the full-palm glove.
-It's supple deerskin with reinforced fingertips.
+It’s form fitting, comfortable, and allows a good feel of the string.
+The Berlin Glove Company has it’s own version of the full-palm glove.
+It’s supple deerskin with reinforced fingertips.
 A little thicker than the regular Damascus glove, it offers a bit more finger protection.
 For that reason it has become a top seller.
-Recently we introduced the Barta Wilderness Glove, which takes this design to the next level by adding nylon to the fingertips.
-This allows for consistent performance and releases even in rain and snow.

 Ed at Alaska Bowhunting Supply is always thinking.
-He took the basic Berlin Glove and improved it by creating two best sellers, the "Super Glove" and the "Skookum".
-The "Super Glove", a Berlin glove with Cordovan leather on the face of the fingers rather than a second layer of deerskin, is designed for those shooting medium to heavier bows.
+He took the basic Berlin Glove and improved it by creating the Super Glove.
+It is a Berlin style glove with Cordovan leather on the face of the fingers rather than a second layer of deerskin, is designed for those shooting medium to heavier bows.
 Cordovan leather enjoys a reputation of being the best leather anywhere for slick, smooth releases.
-His "Skookum" is best suited for light to medium bow weight shooters.
-Instead of the Cordovan material, he's uses "Mega-Tuff", an industrial "fabric" that is perfectly suited for use on shooting gloves.
-It almost feels fuzzy.
-It's soft, smooth, and bowstrings just "sing" off its surface.

 James at American Leathers is another of those folks who thinks outside the box.
-His "Big Shot" and "Wet Shot" gloves with their nylon-faced fingerstalls have created quite a stir within traditional circles.
+His Big Shot glove with its nylon-faced finger stalls have created quite a stir within traditional circles.
 The nylon he uses is durable, slick and greatly reduces the amount of friction between glove and bowstring resulting in faster arrow speeds and cleaner releases for most archers.
-It's one of those ideas that make so much sense you wonder why it took so long for someone to think of it.
-His "Big Shot" gloves are available in your choice of top grain elk hide or premium buffalo hide.
-They're about as good as it gets in shooting gloves.
+It’s one of those ideas that make so much sense you wonder why it took so long for someone to think of it.
+His “Big Shot” gloves are available in your choice of top grain elk hide or premium buffalo hide.
+They’re about as good as it gets in shooting gloves.

-What about tabs?
-If you've been around bows and arrows long enough, you'll remember when everyone who was anyone was shooting the good old "can't pinch" style tabs.
-If longevity is a measure of success, the "can't pinch" tab may be the most successful form of finger protection of all time.
+What about archery tabs?
+If you’ve been around bows and arrows long enough, you’ll remember when everyone who was anyone was shooting the good old “can’t pinch” style tabs.
+If longevity is a measure of success, the “can’t pinch” tab may be the most successful form of finger protection of all time.
 We still sell literally thousands of them every year.
-They're available in both smooth leather, and clipped calf hair.
+They’re available in both smooth leather, and clipped calf hair.

 Clipped calf hair tabs are slick and very affordable.